-Staff will also be creating and installing new amenities, such as benches and nature play opportunities, using the timber salvaged from some of the recently removed trees.
+Staff also created and installed new amenities, such as benches and nature play opportunities, using the timber salvaged from some of the recently removed trees.

-The area of Burbank Park (noted by the shaded area in the above image) has been identified for improved natural area management.
+The area of Burbank Park (noted by the shaded area in the above image) was identified for improved natural area management.

 This area was once a thriving stand of young Ash trees.
-Unfortunately, over the last decade the non-native invasive pest, the Emerald Ash Borer, has killed most of these trees.
+Unfortunately, over the last decade the non-native invasive pest, the Emerald Ash Borer, killed most of these trees.
 The resulting loss of canopy from this key forest species created an opening for invasive and nuisance species – honeysuckle, grapevine, multiflora rose, and poison ivy – to take hold.
-The resulting density of this growth obstructs the parking lot and shelter from the view of the street and is causing safety concerns.
+The resulting density of this growth was obstructing the parking lot and shelter from the view of the street and was causing safety concerns.

-This winter and spring season, the Parks & Recreation Department will be clearing most of the woody plant material from this area, converting it to a combination of turf and pollinator habitat, with the addition of a mulched foot path.
-Our goal is to manage and provide a safe, inviting and more usable natural space.
+In early 2021, the Parks & Recreation Department cleared most of the woody plant material from this area, converting it to a combination of turf and pollinator habitat, with the addition of a mulched foot path.
+Our goal was to manage and provide a safe, inviting and more usable natural space.

-This project will address concerns regarding significant erosion along Turkey Run within Reed Road Park.
-There will be two phases of construction along this stream segment.
-The 2021 construction includes water flow reduction and stone and channel protection to stabilize and reduce erosion approximately 100 feet south of the Lytham Road bridge where Turkey Run enters the park near the playground.
+This project – conducted in two phases – is addressing concerns regarding significant erosion along Turkey Run within Reed Road Park.
+The 2021 construction included water flow reduction and stone and channel protection to stabilize and reduce erosion approximately 100 feet south of the Lytham Road bridge where Turkey Run enters the park near the playground.
 Phase 2 is anticipated to be constructed in 2022 and will focus on natural methods for stabilizing the banks of the stream immediately downstream from the Phase 1 work.
-We are anticipating that site work will begin around April 5th and last approximately 90 days.
+We anticipating that site work will begin around April 5 and last approximately 90 days.
 The path connecting the east and west sides of the stream will remain open throughout the majority of the work, except for occasional temporary closures which will be clearly marked.